-(5) Stability and, when relevant to the conduct of the study the solubility of the test, control, and reference substances under the conditions of administration.
+(5) Stability, and when relevant to the conduct of the study, the solubility of the test, control, and reference substances under the conditions of administration.

 (6) A description of the methods used.

 (7) A description of the test system used.
-Where applicable, the final report shall include the number of animals used, sex, body weight range, source of supply, species, strain and substrain, age, and procedure used for identification.
+Where applicable, the final report shall include the number of animals or other test organisms used, sex, body weight range, source of supply, species, strain and substrain, age, and procedure used for identification.